End of Life Care for Patients with Disorders of Consciousness

 Disability Rating Scale (DRS)

-The DRS is a concise, comprehensive, easy to use tool, which measures impairment, disability, and handicap.
+The DRS is a concise, comprehensive, and easy-to-use tool that measures impairment, disability, and handicap.
 This scale determines how long recovery may take and tracks the patient’s progress.
 It tracks these key aspects, recovery, and progress over time, from coma to community.
 It is used primarily for patients suffering from moderate to severe Traumatic Brain Injury (TBI) (23).

 Nociception Coma Scale-Revised (NCS-R)